18F/18f.gsa.gov/_services_projects/treasury-data-act.md

 subtitle: A new way to track federal spending
 permalink: /our-work/data-act/
 excerpt: Implementing the Digital Accountability and Transparency Act with one of the largest government-wide agile projects ever undertaken.
+mini_excerpt: Implementing the Digital Accountability and Transparency Act with the Department of the Treasury.
 image: /assets/img/projects/data-act-better-data.jpg
 image_accessibility: Data Act logo alongside the words Better Data
 image_icon: